yuanchaiyc/Ling471/syllabus.md

 # Syllabus

 The course Computational Methods for Linguists focuses on learning **how data science methods/tools can be applied in the domain of linguistics**.
 One of the main goals of the course is to familiarize the students with the **basics of programming**, including **general technical versatility skills** required to successfully undertake even the most basic programming tasks.
-While the syllabus doesn't mention linguistic and social concepts explicitly, they will be present throughout the class, as all assignments will be organized around **linguistic or linguistically-annotated data**.
+While the syllabus doesn't mention linguistic and social concepts explicitly, they will be present throughout the class, as the assignments will be organized around **linguistic or linguistically-annotated data**.
 The presentations will be graded in particular based on **how well they are connected to linguistic and social concepts**.

 ### Learning outcomes
 <details>